 Your browser does not support HTML5 audio.
 If you'd like to listen to the file, use the download link below.
+Download the .mp3 (right-click and 'save link as')

 Introducing Active Learning Into a Blended or Online Course

 Many of the suggestions we made in previous chapters for introducing active learning into other types of courses are obviously directly relevant to blended and online courses.
 Rather than rehashing those suggestions, we'll take a look at three broad categories of active learning activities that we think are especially useful in online courses.